 But how can you make a “great” job aid?
 (And what is — and isn’t — a job aid, anyway?)

-And yet, job aids are a hugely underused and misunderstood tool.
+Though they deliver huge return on investment (ROI), job aids are a widely underused and misunderstood tool.

-Since we’re design experts here at Venngage, we’ll teach you how to produce powerful, effective job aids that improve employee performance and look great too–even if you’re not a designer.
+Since we’re design experts here at Venngage, we’ll teach you how to produce powerful, effective job aids that engage employees and look great too — even if you’re not a designer.